molily/molily.de/_posts/2023-05-13-browser-compatibility-baseline.md

 <ul class="compact-list">
 <li>It is not possible to detect support for Cascade Layers in old browsers.</li>
 <li>We cannot use it as an enhancement step (Progressive Enhancement).</li>
-<li>There is no practical fallback possible without rewriting almost all layered styles (Graceful Degradation).</li>
+<li>There is no practical fallback possible without rewriting all layered styles (Graceful Degradation).</li>
 <li>There is no easy way to serve Cascade Layer code to new browsers and legacy code to old browsers.</li>
 <li><span markdown="1">The good news is, there is a PostCSS-based [Cascade Layers polyfill](https://www.oddbird.net/2022/06/21/cascade-layers-polyfill/) that transforms `@layer` code into backwards-compatible code.
 As you might expect, the polyfill has several limitations.</span></li>
 </ul>